BrentSeidel/BBS-BBB-Ada/README.md

 in LEDs on the board next to the ethernet connector.

 ## i2c
 The BBS.BBB.i2c package contains a set of routines for reading and writing to devices on I2C bus 1 (pins P9-24 and P9-26).
+Currently the other two I2C busses are not supported.
+They may be at some future point, but they seem to be used for system functions so probably best not to mess with them.

 ## i2c subpackages
 Subpackages have been created for the following devices to provide a higher level interface.

+### BMP180
+This chip contains a pressure sensor and a temperature sensor along with calibration values.

 ### LMS303DLHC
 This chip contains a 3 axis accelerometer and a 3 axis magnetometer.
 Routines are provided